-Minor in Communication and New Media (for non-English majors only)

-Communication 217

-Media in Transition

-Communication 227

-Media Theory

-Communication 317

-Communicating through New Media

-Three elective courses from the following:

-- English 250 Advanced Writing and Professional Communication

-- English 350- Writing for Social Change

-- Comm 127: Communication, Culture and Society

-- Comm 327: Communication Research Methods

-- SocSc 215: Studies in Media and Contemporary Society

-- CS 206: Web Development

-- CS 219: Video Game Design with Unity and Blender

-- CS 306: Advanced Web Development

-- Marketing 200: Principles of Public Relations

-- Marketing 214: Advertising

-- Marketing 324: E-Marketing

-NB Students may be obliged to take extra courses beyond the 40 needed to graduate with a Bachelors Degree in order to fulfill all minor requirements.

 Minor in English (for non-English majors only)

-- English 120: Introduction to Literature - either English 220: Introduction to Twentieth Century Poetry and Drama or English 221: Short Fiction - either English 230: English Literatures or Hum 246: Introduction to American Cultural Studies
+- English 120: Introduction to Literature

+- either English 220: Introduction to Twentieth Century Poetry and Drama or English 221: Short Fiction

+- either English 230: English Literatures or Hum 246: Introduction to American Cultural Studies

 Three elective courses courses from the following

 - English 350: Advanced Writing: Writing for Social Change

 - English 259: Topics in Contemporary World Literature

 - English 268: Women and Literature

 - English 288: Greek Literature in Translation

 - English 300: Image/Text/Culture

 - English 340: Comparative Literature

-- .
-English 360: Literary Theory
+- English 360: Literary Theory

 Any of the above required courses not taken

 NB Students may be obliged to take extra courses beyond the 40 needed to graduate with a Bachelor's Degree in order to fulfill all minor requirements.

+CERTIFICATE PROGRAMS

 Certificate Program in Hellenic Studies

 ACT offers to non-degree students the opportunity to gain a broader understanding of the rich heritage of Hellenism, both ancient and modern.
 Courses are taught by leading practitioners throughout the academic year, including during accelerated summer sessions.
 The certificate program consists of three academic courses, one language course, and study trips organized by the Office of Academic and Student Affairs.

+(🕸)

 Hellenic Studies courses currently in the ACT catalogue include the following:

-- · History 230, 231, 232, 301, 331
+- History 230, 231, 232, 301, 331

 - Anthropology 210, 211, 221, 222

 - English 288

 - Greek 101, 104, 201, 202

-- Humanities 205, 230
+- Humanities 204, 205, 209, 230

 - Philosophy 220

+- Politics 207

-- Art History 220, 221, 224
+- Art History 121, 220, 221, 224

 - Music 120

-NB The certificate programs offered by the Division of 14nmanities and Social Sciences are currently under modification.
-A full revised program of certificate programs will be available during the spring 2014 semester.

-Certificate Programs in Teaching English as a Foreign Language (TEFL)

-The American College of Thessaloniki (ACI) offers intensive TEFL courses at an Introductory and Advanced level.
+Certificate Programs in Teaching English as a Foreign Language (TEFL) The American College of Thessaloniki (ACT) offers intensive TEFL courses at an Introductory and Advanced level.
 The introductory program is open to beginners with little formal teacher training, proficiency certificate holders and university students or graduates of English, while the advanced level course is for relatively experienced teachers.
 The programs offer participants a solid grounding in current approaches to teaching English as a foreign language, with an emphasis on practical applications in classroom settings.
 Guided by an expert team of highly qualified TEFL instructors currently teaching at ACT, participants in the introductory program are taught to develop lesson plans, manage a classroom, design teaching materials for particular age groups, and teach grammar, listening/speaking, reading/writing and vocabulary.
 The advanced program is aimed at teachers with some classroom experience who wish to enhance their teaching effectiveness, as well as those teachers who seek practical experience and new ideas for creative teaching.
 Participants in the advanced level course acquire a deeper understanding of both the theory and practice of teaching English as a foreign language.
 Building on the participants' prior knowledge of the standard components of an introductory TEFL program, the advanced program addresses more specialized areas of the field such as educational technology, teaching through literature, the age factor in teaching, testing and evaluation and other field-related modules.
 Participants in both programs will have the opportunity to observe English classes being taught at Anatolia High School and Anatolia Elementary and practice teaching at Anatolia schools.